-Challenge #1: How to define the boundaries of each microservice
+Challenge #1: How to identify and define the boundaries of each microservice

-Defining microservice boundaries is probably the first challenge anyone encounters.
-Each microservice has to be a piece of your application and each microservice should be autonomous with all the benefits and challenges that it conveys.
-But how do you identify those boundaries?
+This is probably the first challenge anyone encounters.
+Each microservice has to be a piece or area of your application and each microservice should be autonomous with all the benefits and challenges that it conveys.
+But, how do you actually identify and define those boundaries?
+That is a great question.

-First, you need to focus on the application's logical domain models and related data.
-You must try to identify decoupled islands of data and different contexts within the same application.
-Each context could have a different business language (different business terms).
-The contexts should be defined and managed independently.
-The terms and entities used in those different contexts might sound similar, but you might discover that in a particular context, a business concept with one is used for a different purpose in another context, and might even have a different name.
-For instance, a user can be referred as a user in the identity or membership context, as a customer in a CRM context, as a buyer in an ordering context, and so forth.
+First of all, you need to focus on the application's logical domain models and related data and try to identify decoupled islands of data, different contexts within the same application.
+Each context could have a different business language (meaning different business terms).
+Those contexts should be defined and managed independently.
+The terms and entities used in those different contexts might sound similar but soon you can start identifying that in a particular context a similar business concept with the same identity is used for different purposes and tasks and even called in a different way than in another context.
+For instance, a user can be referred as a plain user in the identity/membership context, as a customer in a CRM context, as a buyer in an ordering context and so forth.

-The way you identify boundaries between multiple application contexts with a different domain for each context is exactly how you can identify the boundaries for each business microservice and its related domain model and data.
-You always attempt to minimize the coupling between those microservices.
-This guide goes into more detail about this identification and domain model design in the section Identifying domain-model boundaries for each microservice later.
+The way you identify those boundaries between the multiple application's contexts with a different domain per context is precisely how you can identify the boundaries for each business microservice and its related domain model and data undearneath, always attempting to minimize the coupling between those islands or microservices.
+This guide tries to drill down into this identification and domain model design in the upcoming section named "Identifying domain-model boundaries for each microservice".

-Challenge #2: How to create queries that retrieve data from several microservices catalog, and user identity microservices.
+Challenge #2: How to create queries that retrieve data from several microservices

+A second challenge is the question of how you can implement queries that retrieve data from several microservices while avoiding chatty and inefficient communication from remote client apps that are talking to those microservices.
+An example could be a single screen from a mobile app that needs to show user info owned by the Basket, Catalog, and User Identity microservices.
 Another example would be a complex report involving many tables located in multiple microservices.
-The right solution depends on the complexity of the queries.
-But in any case, you will need a way to aggregate information if you want to improve the efficiency in the communications of your system.
+The right solution depends on the complexity of the queries, but in any case, you will need a way to aggregate information if you want to improve the efficiency in the communications of your system.
 The most popular solutions are the following.